 As reported by archaeologist John Monson in the pages of BAR, the closest known parallel to the Temple of King Solomon is the ’Ain Dara temple in northern Syria.
 Nearly every aspect of the ’Ain Dara temple—its age, its size, its plan, its decoration—parallels the vivid description of the Temple of King Solomon in the Bible.
 In fact, Monson identified more than 30 architectural and decorative elements shared by the ’Ain Dara structure and the Jerusalem Temple described by the Biblical writers.

 In any case, the ultimate purpose of this article is NOT to debate the existence (or lack thereof) of the Solomon’s Temple.
-We rather wanted to demonstrate how the Temple of King Solomon might have looked like if it was actually constructed in accordance to the measurements mentioned in Biblical sources.
-In the video below, Daniel Smith has concocted a nifty 3D animation in SketchUp 2016 that demonstrates both the exterior and interior of the religious structure.
-All his virtual measurements were taken in accordance to the figures mentioned in 1 Kings 6-7.
+We rather wanted to demonstrate how the Temple of King Solomon might have looked like if it was actually constructed in accordance with the measurements mentioned in Biblical sources.
+In the video below, Daniel Smith has concocted a superb 3D animation that demonstrates both the exterior and interior of the religious structure.
+All his virtual measurements were taken in accordance with the figures mentioned in 1 Kings 6-7.
+As Smith said –

 Featured Image: ESV Study Bible Illustration